joakimkemeny/jke-javascript-utils/README.md

 ## Available utilities

-The following utilites are available.
+The following utilities are available.

 - Date: `jke-javascript-utils/date`